nehsus/akka/README.md

  - Functions:
     The actors can perform two commands, generateHash() and appendToHash(). generateHash() creates a new hash based on the message and entityID, whereas appendToHash() appends to the existing hash created by the previous actor, securely creating a longer password.

+### Requirements and Usage:

+ - Java 11, AKKA 2.6.17, snakeYAML 1.29, junit 4.13.2

+ - Clone this repo/extract

+ - Import into IntelliJ or other IDE

+ - Run ActorSecret.java